- Caesar cut lookbook

 The Caesar cut is a good choice for anyone, but some people will appreciate it more than others.

-Men with longer faces benefit from having this haircut because it helps even out the length of their face.
+Men with longer cheeks can benefit from this haircut because it helps even out the length of their face.

 Caesar Cut vs Buzz cut

 The Caesar cut is often confused with the buzz cut.
-Both are short, easy-to-style hairstyles, but the only difference is that with the buzz cut, all of the hair on your head is at the same length.
+Both are short and easy to style, but the buzz cut is different because all of the hair on your head is the same length.

 Products

-In fact using too much product works against the wise look the haircut of the mighty Caesar provides.
+In fact, using too much hair product goes against the wise look that the haircut of the great Caesar gives.

 Light to medium hold

-As much as possible, we’re going for a natural look here with the Caesar Cut.
-Because it is a short hairstyle, a hair product with light to medium hold and low shine will maintain the natural look.
+With the Caesar Cut, we’re going for a natural look as much as possible.
+Since the hair is short, a product with a light to medium hold and low shine will keep the natural look.

 Fine comb